sanshxx/DentOS/BEGINNER_GUIDE.md

-# Dental CRM - Beginner's Guide
+# DentOS - Beginner's Guide

 ## What is This Project?

-This is a Dental Clinic Management System (or "Dental CRM") that helps dental clinics manage their day-to-day operations.
+This is a Dental Clinic Management System (or "DentOS") that helps dental clinics manage their day-to-day operations.
 Think of it as a digital assistant that keeps track of patients, appointments, treatments, bills, and supplies all in one place!

 ## Project Structure Explained Simply